 What Is the Difference Between an LCSW and an LMFT?

 What is an LCSW?
 What is an LMFT?
-The roles of a licensed clinical social worker (LCSW) and marriage and family therapist (LMFT) can overlap, but there are still major differences between both fields.
-Pacific Oaks College offers both social work degree programs and marriage and family therapy degree programs so let’s dive into both career paths to help understand the different roles and responsibilities.
+The roles of a Licensed Clinical Social Worker (LCSW) and Licensed Marriage and Family Therapist (LMFT) can overlap, but there are still major differences between both fields.
+Pacific Oaks College offers both Social Work degree programs and Marriage and Family Therapy degree programs so let’s dive into both career paths to help understand the different roles and responsibilities.

 What Is an LMFT?

-A Licensed Marriage and Family Therapist (LMFT) is a certified healthcare professional who has typically graduated with a master’s degree is counseling or marriage and family therapy.
+A Licensed Marriage and Family Therapist (LMFT) is a certified healthcare professional who has typically graduated with a master’s degree in counseling or marriage and family therapy.
 Marriage and family therapists are trained to help families and couples identify and treat personal and interpersonal problems including depression, parent-child conflicts, drug and alcohol abuse, anxiety, and more.

-An LMFTs’ job includes the ability to diagnose and identify the causes of strains in relationships and then apply psychotherapeutic techniques to counsel and offer solutions to clients.
+An LMFT’s job includes the ability to diagnose and identify the causes of strains in relationships and then apply psychotherapeutic techniques to counsel and offer solutions to clients.

 LMFTs work in several settings, including private practice, government agencies, psychiatric hospitals, outpatient centers, and other institutions.
 The process of becoming licensed in marriage and family therapy allows MFT degree holders to validate their qualifications according to an objective standard and practice at a state level.